Trump engineered a sudden windfall in 2016 as campaign funds dwindled - The Boston Globe

 The two men had been brought together in the early 2000s by Ruffin’s belief that his business needed some Trump-branded glitter.
 Trump, whose Atlantic City casinos were flailing, was looking to expand to Las Vegas.
 The result, built on the former site of a mall parking lot: a “64-story tower of golden glass” that “soars above The Strip,” according to the hotel website.

-Plus, a friendship between men from very different places but with parallel trajectories: Trump to boldface-name Manhattan from “outer borough” New York; Ruffin to Las Vegas from Wichita, Kansas, where he had become wealthy as a pioneer in self-service gas stations and as owner of the world’s largest manufacturer of hand trucks.

-It was Trump who introduced Ruffin, now 85, to his third wife: Oleksandra Nikolayenko, like Melania Trump a much younger former model from a former Soviet-bloc country — in her case, Ukraine, which she represented at the Miss Universe pageant in 2004.
+It was Trump who introduced Ruffin, now 85, to his third wife, Oleksandra Nikolayenko — like Melania Trump, a much younger former model.
+In 2004, Nikolayenko represented Ukraine at the Miss Universe pageant.
 The couple were married in 2008 at Mar-a-Lago, Trump’s private club in Palm Beach, Florida, with him as best man.
-The men’s wives are quite close, Ruffin has said, “like peas in a pod.”

-When he flew Donald Trump to Moscow for the 2013 edition of Miss Universe, Ruffin also became a bit player in an episode that would, over time, spawn some intrigue and much speculation.
-Investigations into Kremlin interference in the 2016 election would detail how the president’s Russian partners in the pageant wooed him and then helped broker the meeting where Donald Trump Jr. hoped to get “dirt” on Hillary Clinton.
-The partners’ willingness to underwrite the entire pageant made it Donald Trump’s most profitable Miss Universe.
-His personal payday, according to his tax records, was $2.3 million.

-A report from the Senate Intelligence Committee this August, looking extensively at the pageant, included a “Dear Phil” letter sent by Trump days after the event.

 Other People’s Money